What I use

 For Linux desktops, I use Arch Linux (btw) with i3.
 4

-file every time a project grows beyond
+every time a project grows beyond 10 files or so.

 Some indispensable VS Code / Cursor extensions are JSON Lines Viewer, LaTeX Workshop.
 I like ruff as a pre-commit hook, and if you use that, use the Ruff extension too.

-When I am not inside the Cursor terminal (where Cmd+K is fantastic), I also like Simon Willison’s suite of tools: llm, llm-cmd and files-to-prompt.
+For navigating inside a terminal, fzf and z are great.
+You should set unlimited history size.
+When I am not inside the Cursor terminal (where Cmd+K is good), I also like Simon Willison’s suite of tools: llm, llm-cmd and files-to-prompt.

-For quick scripts, I use Neovim, with various plugins installed via vim-plug.
-For general LLM interactions, I paid for TypingMind.
 Certain types of notes are better taken in org-mode in Spacemacs.
 It is simple, local-first, has Vim keybindings, and can render inline LaTeX fine.
 However, I prefer Google Docs for anything collaborative, as well for my weekly planning.

 For keeping work todos, I use Asana.
 Recently I’ve subscribed to Setapp, mostly for Timing and Cleanshot X. I do not recommend Bartender anymore as of Oct 2024, and recommend paying $5 for Ice instead.